-CERTIFICATE IN ARTIFICIAL INTELLIGENCE
+ARTIFICIAL INTELLIGENCE CERTIFICATE

-CERTIFICATE IN CYBER SECURITY
+CYBER SECURITY CERTIFICATE

-CERTIFICATE IN ARTIFICIAL INTELLIGENCE
+ARTIFICIAL INTELLIGENCE CERTIFICATE

-The Certificate in Artificial Intelligence provides students with skills in Artificial Intelligence necessary to succeed in this emerging area of business and commerce.
+The Artificial Intelligence Certificate provides students with skills in Artificial Intelligence necessary to succeed in this emerging area of business and commerce.
 The program prepares the graduates to assume entry-level technical positions and will enhance the knowledge and skills of those students who are currently employed, by developing the ability to learn and apply artificial intelligence specific skills in the workplace.
-The Certificate in Artificial Intelligence will also serve as a bridge toward certain industry recognized certifications with CompTIA, Microsoft and others for those seeking additional certifications for career promotions.
+The Artificial Intelligence Certificate will also serve as a bridge toward certain industry recognized certifications with CompTIA, Microsoft and others for those seeking additional certifications for career promotions.

-The Certificate in Artificial Intelligence consists of six three semester unit courses that are part of our various degree programs.
+The Artificial Intelligence Certificate consists of six three semester unit courses that are part of our various degree programs.
 The courses are designed to be completed in three eight-week sessions by taking two courses per session.

-1. Graduates from accredited high schools in the United States with an overall grade point average of 2.0 or better, or, persons who successfully completed a high school equivalent diploma (GED).
+Graduates from accredited high schools in the United States with an overall grade point average of 2.0 or better, or, persons who successfully completed a high school equivalent diploma (GED).
 Copies of official academic transcripts will be accepted during the initial evaluation for admissions.
 However, official transcripts must be on file before the end of 30 days of the beginning of the initial session.